 Our Weekly schedule is as follows:

-Monday – Power skating and edge work – Goalie training
+Monday – Power skating and edge work (Grade 5-6 and 9-12) – Goalie training

 Our Power Skating Program brings a wealth of knowledge and experience when it comes to the skating stride and everything it encompasses.
 Hockey is trending towards an emphasis on speed and skill, and we have geared our hockey program to focus on those things.
 During these sessions, we will concentrate on every aspect of skating, starts, stops, turns, crossovers, balance, agility, power, and quickness.